ragapp/ragapp/deployments/multiple-ragapps/README.md

 - Manage RAGApp containers through a manager UI
 - Start/Stop multiple RAGApp containers
 - Deploy with Traefik (reverse proxy) and Keycloak (Authentication and user management)
+- Persistence of the RAGApps data and configuration in the file system

 ## How to start?